-During the three months ended March 31, 2021, the Company recognized \$3,335 of related party collaboration revenue, associated with its collaboration with Ultragenyx related to research and development services performed during the period and the corresponding cost reimbursement receivable.
+During the three months ended March 31, 2022 and March 31, 2021, the Company recognized \$1,925 and \$3,335, respectively, of related party collaboration revenue, associated with its collaboration with Ultragenyx related to research and development services performed during the period and the corresponding cost reimbursement receivable.

-The following table presents changes in the balances of the Company's related party collaboration receivables and contract liabilities during the three months ended March 31, 2021:
+The following table presents changes in the balances of the Company's related party collaboration receivables and contract liabilities during the three months ended March 31, 2022:

-Balance December 3 Add litions Dedu ctions nce as of h 31, 2021 Related party collaboration receivable \$ \$ 280 \$ \$ 280 Contract liabilities: Deferred revenue 20,718 (3,055) 17,663
+Balance as of December 31, 2021 Additions I nce as of h 31, 2022 Related party collaboration receivable \$ 110 \$ 14 \$ (110) \$ 14 Contract liabilities: Deferred revenue 8,080 - (1,910) 6,170

-The change in receivables balance for the three months ended March 31, 2021 is driven by amounts owed to the Company for research and development services provided.
-The Company did not collect any amounts from Ultragenyx during the period.
+The changes in the related party collaboration receivables balance during the three months ended March 31, 2022 are driven by amounts owed to the Company for research and development services provided, partially offset by the collections received from Ultragenyx during the three months ended March 31, 2022.

-As of March 31, 2021, there was \$17,663 of deferred revenue related to the Ultragenyx Collaboration Agreement, which is classified as either current or non-current in the accompanying condensed consolidated balance sheet based on the period the services are expected to be delivered.
-Additionally, as of March 31, 2021, there was \$280 of related party collaboration receivables related to reimbursable costs expected to be received from Ultragenyx for research and development services performed.
+As of March 31, 2022 and December 31, 2021, there was \$6,170 and \$8,080, respectively, of deferred revenue related to the Collaboration Agreement, which is classified as either current or non-current in the accompanying condensed consolidated balance sheet based on the period the services are expected to be delivered.
+Additionally, as of March 31, 2022 and December 31, 2021, there was \$14 and \$110, respectively, of related party collaboration receivables related to reimbursable costs expected to be received from Ultragenyx for research and development services performed.

-Costs incurred relating to the Ultragenyx Collaboration Programs consist of internal and external research and development costs, which primarily include salaries and benefits, lab supplies, preclinical research studies, clinical studies, consulting services, and commercial development.
-These costs are included in research and development expenses in the Company's condensed consolidated statement of operations during the three months ended March 31, 2021.
+Costs incurred relating to the Collaboration Agreement consist of internal and external research and development costs, which primarily include salaries and benefits, lab supplies, preclinical research studies, clinical studies, consulting services, and commercial development.
+These costs are included in research and development expenses in the Company's condensed consolidated statement of operations during the three months ended March 31, 2022.